 Creativity: Students shall never be stifled as they explore and find their own artistic voices as theatre artists and educators.
 The opportunity to fail is just as important as the opportunity to succeed.

-All major undergraduate degree programs in UCM Theatre and Dance are accredited by the National Association of Schools of Theatre.
+All UCM Theatre and Dance degree programs are accredited by the National Association of Schools of Theatre.